rishabh-9695/Thread-safe-kv/readme.md

 ### gRPC interface for KV store client/nodes communication

-- Exposes a type-safe, efficient remote API for all KVStore operations using gRPC and Protocol Buffers.
-- Supports core commands: `Put`, `Get`, `Remove` with optional TTL for flexible key expiry.
-- Enables both client-to-node access (for external applications) and node-to-node communication (for replication and cluster coordination).
+- node-to-node communication (for replication and cluster coordination).
 - Auto-generates C++ (and other language) client/server stubs from the provided `.proto` contract.
 - Provides clear error reporting and strong schema guarantees for cross-language integration.
 - Future-ready for streaming, batch operations, and internal cluster protocols (e.g., Replicate) by extending the `.proto` file.